 In this section we discuss the properties of the three variants of logistic regression that we are considering.

-We first note that model selection using AIC can sometimes result in improved performance relative to using the full logistic regression model, particularly for smaller sample sizes.
-Evidence of this occurs, for example, in the Adult, Bacteria, Mailing, Firm, German, Spam, and Telecom data sets.
-Figure 4, which shows the logistic regression accuracy learning curves for the Firm data set, gives a particularly clear example, where the AIC learning curve is consistently higher than that for ordinary logistic regression, and distinctly higher all the way up to sample sizes of at least 1000.
+Model selection using AIC sometimes results in improved performance relative to using the full logistic regression model, particularly for smaller sample sizes.
+Evidence of this is seen, for example, in the Adult, Bacteria, Mailing, Firm, German, Spam, and Telecom data sets.
+Figure 4, which shows the logistic regression accuracy learning curves for the Firm data set, gives a particularly clear example, where the AIC learning curve is consistently higher than that for ordinary logistic regression, and distinctly higher up to sample sizes of at least 1000.
 Corresponding plots for AUR are similar.
+Model selection also can lead to poorer performance, as it does in the CalHous, Coding, and Optdigit data sets.
+However, as was noted earlier, AIC-based model selection is infeasible for large data sets.